Bioinformatics-Munich-Student-Lab/igem-2023-wiki/wiki/docs/model.md

 })
 ```

-* **Hypernodes**: Represented the polypharmacy cases, these nodes store aggregated information of side effects caused by drug combinations.
+* **Hypernodes**: Represented in polypharmacy cases, these nodes store aggregated information on side effects caused by drug combinations.

 ```mermaid
 graph TD